yt-project/yt/doc/source/visualizing/volume_rendering.rst

 :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.add_gaussian`,
 which will allow you to specify the colors directly.

-An alternate method for modifying the colormap is done using :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.map_to_colormap`, where you can map a segment of the transfer function space to an entire colormap at a single alpha value.
+An alternate method for modifying the colormap is :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.map_to_colormap`, where you can map a segment of the transfer function space to an entire colormap at a single alpha value.
 This is sometimes useful for very opaque